 HOW DO I FILE AND PAY?
-To report use tax, please complete the Rhode Island Individual Consumer's Use/Sales Tax worksheet at the top of this page.
+To report use tax, please complete the Rhode Island Individual Consumer's Use/Sales Tax worksheet at the top of page I-5.

-Line 16 - Total Rhode Island Tax and Checkoff Contributions: Add lines 13A, 13B, 14 and 15.
+Line 16 - Total Rhode Island Tax and Checkoff Contributions: Add lines 13a, 13b, 14 and 15.